microbiome/course_2022_miaverse/01-program.md

 The course takes place on each working day from 9am – 1pm (CEST).
 Short breaks will be scheduled between sessions.

-The hands-on sessions consists of a set of questions and example data.
+The hands-on sessions consist of a set of questions and example data.
 Solve the exercises by taking advantage of the online examples and resources that are pointed out in the study material.
 There is often more than one way to solve a given task.
 It is assumed that you